miranamoh/saudi-unemployment-forecast/README.md

 | **Records** | 39 quarterly observations (Total category) |
 | **Columns** | Quarter, Gender, Unemployment Rate |

 > **Note:** The dataset is publicly available at DataSaudi.
-Due to licensing terms, it is not included in this repository. you can download it directly from the source.
+The dataset is included in this repository:
+Unemployment-Rate-by-Gender.csv

 ---